SonomaDeepThought/ssu_geosciences/README.md

   ratio_train: since we do not break our images into train/dev/test sets we must do that dynamically.
 This is the % of
                our images that we want to use in our training set. ratio_dev is derived from ratio_train and ratio_test

-  ratio_test: --CURRENTLY UNUSED-- this is the percent of our images that we will use to test upon.
+  ratio_test: --CURRENTLY UNUSED AS OUR DATASET IS TOO SMALL-- this is the percent of our images that we will use to test upon.

   image_directory: the directory that our images to binary classify our stored in.
 Our images must be stored in their own
                    subdirectories.
 I.e. images/with and images/without.
 Only 2 directorie will be considered when the program